Copperas Cove, Texas: History

 Copperas Cove's fortunes were greatly improved when, in 1882, the Gulf, Colorado and Santa Fe Railway expanded into the region.
 Local resident Jesse M. Clements lobbied to obtain train service and provided the railroad company with the necessary right-of-way about two miles northeast of town.
 Residents soon moved to a new set of streets laid out by the company's engineer, E.F.
 Batte.
 The train depot at Copperas Cove served as the shipping point for farmers and ranchers in the area between Cowhouse Creek and the Lampasas River.
 Businesses opened to provide services for these area residents, including a steam gristmill-cotton gin, three hotels, a barber shop, and an opera house.
 Many of the town's early buildings remain to this day, focusing around the block of Avenue D between Main Street and 1st Street.
 By 1900, the population had reached 475, and residents voted to form their own school district.
 A private bank opened in 1906, and residents elected Jouett Allin their first mayor in 1913.
 The town continued to prosper over the coming years, depending largely on local agriculture, of which cotton played a dominant role.
 Copperas Cove reached a then-peak population of 600 in 1929, but entered a state of decline with the onset of the Great Depression.
 During the 1930s, the local bank failed, several businesses closed, and many people left to look for work in other areas.
 By 1940, only 356 people remained.

 In 1942, Copperas Cove received new life when the US government located Camp Hood next to the struggling community.
 By the time the cantonment was upgraded to Fort Hood in 1950, the town had over a thousand residents.
 The population continued to increase rapidly, reaching almost 5,000 in 1960 and more than doubling each of the next two decades, eventually coming to the present count of 32,032 at the 2010 census.
 During this period, the city limits greatly expanded, encompassing acres of newly built tract housing with upgraded roads and services.
 The establishment of the fort drastically altered the character of the city.
-Soldiers from across the country bring their families and settle in Copperas Cove, often remaining after concluding their military service.
+Soldiers from across the country would bring their families and settle in Copperas Cove, often remaining after concluding their military service.
 In addition to diversifying the ethnic and religious composition of the city, Fort Hood altered the local economy.
 Since much of the area farmland was acquired by the federal government, businesses within Copperas Cove now largely provide services for Fort Hood soldiers and their families.
+Originally renamed Fort Cavazos in 2023, the installation returned to its historic name—Fort Hood—in 2025, commemorating Colonel Robert B. Hood’s valor during World War I.